berndkuennen/lint_trilogy/Readme.md

 Btw., the name of the project refers to the [Dollars Trilogy](https://en.wikipedia.org/wiki/Dollars_Trilogy).

+## Credits
+This project is based on the valuable work of many other people.
+Thanks to the following people or organizations:
+* Sebastián Ramírez (aka [tiangolo](https://github.com/tiangolo)) for the docker image
+* Jacob Kelley for [Behave.js](https://jakiestfu.github.io/Behave.js/) which is the foundation for the [editor](https://embed.plnkr.co/plunk/EKgvbm).

+## Licensing
+The code is under MIT license.
+The lint trilogy logo is under CC BY-SA 4.0.

+---

 ## Docker
 Build an image and run it with the following commands:
 ```